Did you ever make a promise to yourself that you were going to get healthier?

 While skipping out on a good night’s sleep every now and then isn’t going to hurt, making a habit of restless nights and tiring days can wreak havoc on your health.

-So sleep better by setting a sleep schedule, minimizing distractions, sleeping in a dark room, and most important, making sleep a priority.
+So sleep better by setting a sleep schedule, minimizing distractions, sleeping in a dark room, and most importantly, making sleep a priority.

 Healthy living tips should only be about your body, right?